1.1 Timelines for the Northern Contaminants Program Call for Proposals

 1.5.6 Data management

 The integrity and long-term stability of sample archive and data management is very important for meeting the long-term science and policy objectives of the NCP.
-Therefore, the NCP has developed a Data Principles and Guidelines document that outlines the expectations and responsibilities of the NCP and of project teams regarding data and information generated from NCP-funded research and monitoring projects.
-This document is available now upon request from the NCP Secretariat (PLCN-NCP@aandc.gc.ca).
-To meet the objectives laid out in the Data Principles and Guidelines document, the NCP has adopted the use of the Canadian Polar Data Network - Polar Data Catalogue to ensure long-term access and availability of data, as well as to promote collaboration among researchers.
+Therefore, the NCP, in collaboration with other partners, has developed the document, Data Management Principles and Guidelines for Polar Research and Monitoring in Canada, which outlines the expectations and responsibilities of the NCP and of project teams regarding data, metadata and other information generated from NCP-funded research and monitoring projects.
+To meet the objectives laid out in the document, the NCP has partnered with the Canadian Polar Data Network - Polar Data Catalogue to ensure long-term access and availability of data, as well as to promote collaboration among researchers.

 - All NCP project leaders must use the Polar Data Catalogue to create a full set of metadata that completely document and describe the data collected as part of their NCP projects.